 Join Bluewater Photo's Mark Strickland at the soft coral capital of the world!
 Dive 10 nights on the Nai'a, the top liveaboard in Fiji!
-With awesome visibility and breathtaking soft corals, Fiji is the soft coral of the world.
+With awesome visibility and breathtaking soft corals, Fiji is a must visit for all scuba divers.

 The gorgeous, lush, color-splashed images of Fiji that you see in dive publications are courtesy of a soft coral called dendronephthya.
 Few other places in the world offer such an abundance of this coral, nor the wide spectrum of colos, ranging from pink, purple, orange, yellow and fiery red.
 Dendronephthya soft coral needs current.
 With little current present, the soft corals are muted, but as the current increases, they inflate with water and their color really begins to glow.
 As the current picks up, planktivores such as beautifully colored scalefin anthias spring up off the reef in polarized schools.
 Together, this forms a rich pageantry of color.
 Underwater photographers will want to shoot when some current is present, making a dramatic difference in the color of underwater imagery.

 The best places for soft coral in Fiji are the Bligh Waters between Viti Levu and Vanua Levu where there are numerous reefs and pinnacles, the Somosomo Strait between Taveuni and Vanua Levu, and Namena Island and its marine protected area.

 Fiji Marine Life to Photograph - Fiji is home to an amazing variety of fish life, including colorful angelfish, anemone fish, anthias, frogfish, hawkfish, moray eels, ghost pipefish, and countless other photogenic species.